This page in brief ….

 He thought reading the Bible wouldn’t do any harm and might help, and he found himself wanting to understand.
 He even invited God to reveal himself, though he didn’t really believe anything would happen, or even really wanted anything to happen.

 Then a problem with his shoulder took him out of volleyball for a while, so, with time on his hands, he decided to visit a church much like you’d visit a zoo, to see what actually happened there.
+The first visit, the sermon made him feel decidedly uncomfortable and he was rushing to leave when he felt “a strong blast of chills in my stomach, grabbing me by the throat and stopping me on the doorstep”.
+He went back to talk to the pastor.

 A series of long discussions with the pastor followed, in which the pastor’s worldview made more sense than his own.
 The last step was a growing sense of unease with a choice he had recently made which he knew was wrong.
 He felt God focusing light on his misdeed, and suddently he felt he understood why Jesus had to die for him.